This review is only looking at the iPhone 6, not the iPhone 6 Plus.

 The curved design is a really nice feature to add whilst the larger volume and power/lock buttons have certainly got easier to press than before.

 Phone calling features

-In addition to 4G LTE that the iPhone 5 added, the iPhone 6 and iPhone 6 Plus receive the new VoLTE.
-VoLTE or Voice over LTE is an IP based phone call mechanism that makes phone calls over 4G much higher quality.
+In addition to the 4G LTE that the iPhone 5 added, the iPhone 6 and iPhone 6 Plus receive the new VoLTE.
+VoLTE or Voice over LTE is an IP-based phone call mechanism that makes phone calls over 4G much higher quality.
 This means when phoning another phone which is also using 4G, the phone call will have a much higher noise range.